stevendav/OWASP-SQL-Injection-Module/README.md

 ## Step 3: Perform SQL Injection attack on OWASP Juice Shop and Login as Admin

-Go ahead and close whatever browser you have the OWASP Juice Shop open.
+Go ahead and close whatever browser you have the OWASP Juice Shop open in.

 With Burp Suite open you’ll likely be on the Dashboard.

 Navigate to the Proxy tab and click on the Open Browser button.
 This will open Burp Suite’s own Chromium browser for us to access the OWASP Juice Shop.
 Enter the URL in for the OWASP Juice Shop in the browser:

->http://localhost:3000 (on macOS and Windows browse to http://192.168.99.100:3000 if you are using Docker-machine instead of the native Docker installation)
+>`http://localhost:3000` (on macOS and Windows browse to `http://192.168.99.100:3000` if you are using Docker-machine instead of the native Docker installation)

 It’s handy to have the browser window with the OWASP Juice Shop on one side of your screen and Burp Suite on the other side.